 Activities, resources and environment in our baby room expose babies to sensory stimulation, physical stimulation, challenge, communication and learning.
 Using tactile play equipment, activity gyms, ’messy play’, textured materials, shape, weight, sound and smell, your baby will be able to explore, experience and learn through play.
 Childcare practitioners always have time to cuddle and play with your baby promoting a secure and loving bond, providing stimulation and encouraging communication.
-Parents will receive a written summary in the individual daily diary/communication journal of how your baby spent the day, the fun activities carried out, food consumption and nappy changes.
+Parents will receive a written summary in the individual daily diary/communication journal on Nursery In A Box of how your baby spent the day, the fun activities carried out, food consumption and nappy changes.
 The baby room team are always available for a full verbal handover in both the mornings and evenings to discuss your child’s day.

 Toddler Room (12months-2 year)

 As children become more mobile, greater emphasis is placed on physical activity whilst still exposing your child to the sensory, communication and learning elements of play.
 During this stage of development your child will reach some important physical milestones none more amazing than crawling and walking.
 We at the Unicorn Nursery Salford actively encourage the development of mobility through secure and supportive bonds with the childcare practitioners, the provision and use of excellent resources and indoor climbing/exploring frames to encourage and support toddlers at this important developmental stage.
 Your child will receive lots of encouragement, support and most important praise.
 As your child’s confidence, independence and ability grows we focus on self-care activities such as dressing up, role-play, independent drinking/feeding at tables and toileting.
-Parents will receive a written summary in the individual daily diary/communication journal of how your baby spent the day, the fun activities carried out, food consumption and nappy changes
+Parents will receive a written summary in the individual daily diary/communication journal on Nursery In A Box of how your baby spent the day, the fun activities carried out, food consumption and nappy changes

 Growing Toddlers Nursery 2 (2-3 years)